 In order to quantify permitted interruptible water supplies, existing water rights were first modeled to verify the firm yield of each right and then analyzed with application of the TCEQ 75-75 rule to identify amounts greater than the firm yield and up to the full authorized diversion of each right.
 The analysis of the interruptible portion of each right was performed first on an annual basis and then on a monthly basis and the 75-75 reliability test was checked directly from the WAM output.
 The annual test determines the percentage of time that 75 percent of the annual diversion target is met over time when distributed on a monthly basis.
 If 75 percent of the target diversion when distributed on a monthly basis can not be met in at least 75 percent of the years, a monthly test is performed.
 During a monthly test, the analysis determines the frequency that a water right's monthly diversions can be fully met.
 The monthly test is generally a more liberal qualifier and does not consider the magnitude of monthly diversions.
+For Instance, water rights with greater variations in monthly diversion patterns, such as irrigation rights, can often met 75% of monthly diversion targets in 75% of the months simulated over the period of record, but can not met 75% of the annual diversion target in 75% of the years due to the magnitude of shortages that occur during months with peak diversions.
 This can result in an over estimation of a water right's reliability, particularly irrigation water rights which often have a monthly diversion pattern that can resembles monthly irrigation patterns presented in Section 2.
 The results presented in this section are based on the more stringent annual 75-75 test.